-Man who used bitcoin to buy enough chemical weapon to kill hundreds gets 12 years in prison
+Man who used bitcoin to buy enough chemical to kill hundreds gets 12 years in prison

 He told the authorities that he bought a speaker, but then he later said in an interview that he purchased dimethylmercury using the names of the minors in his care.
 Although he told investigators that he had bought the vials for experiments related to bio-hacking, a form of gene editing through protein manipulation, he could not explain how the evolving science worked.

 One of the juveniles told officers that Siesser said he wanted to be an assassin and kill those who wronged him, including an ex-wife, according to the affidavit.
-The woman, and another woman whom he went on three dates with but felt a strong connection to, “left him heartbroken,” prosecutors said.
+The woman, and another woman with whom he went on three dates and felt a strong connection to, “left him heartbroken,” prosecutors said.

 When authorities searched the home for what Siesser thought was dimethylmercury, they found other substances, including cadmium arsenide, a toxic compound.
 They also found his writings, which prosecutors said “articulated heartache, anger, and resentment over a breakup and a desire for the unidentified cause of the heartache to die.”

 “Right now your happy,” he wrote in one entry.
-“But that won’t last My anger is coming And you won’t die fast!”
+“But that won’t last/ My anger is coming/And you won’t die fast!”

 Read more here: